tomtomwombat/fastbloom/README.md

 - Given 64 bits, and 24 hashes, a bit has probability (63/64)^24 to NOT be set, i.e. 0, after 24 hashes.
 The expected number of bits to be set for an item is 64 - (64 * (63/64)^24) ~= 20.
 - A 64 bit `hash0(item)` provides us with roughly 32 set bits with a binomial distribution. `hash0(item) & hash1(item)` gives us ~16 set bits, `hash0(item) | hash1(item)` gives us ~48 set bits, etc.

 In reality, the Bloom filter may have more than 64 bits of storage.
 In that case, many underlying `u64`s in the block are operated on using SIMD intrinsics.
 The number of hashes is adjusted to be the number of hashes per `u64` in the block.
-Additionally, some bits may be set in the usual way to account for any rounding errors.
+Additionally, some bits may be set in the traditional way, across the entire bit vector, to account for any truncating errors from the sparse hash.
+This also reduces the false positive rate and boosts non-member check speed.

 ## Available Features